engineersCode/facultydev1/README.md

 ### Other topics

 - Writing student assignments using [`nbgrader`](https://nbgrader.readthedocs.io/en/stable/), the Jupyter extension for auto-grading notebooks via hidden tests.
+- Other auto-grading tools.
 - Using [GitHub Classroom](https://classroom.github.com) to collect student assignments for grading, and more.
+- Turning your Jupyter notebooks into an online textbook with [JupyterBook](https://jupyterbook.org/intro.html).

 ### Guest presentations

-#### Laura Wrubel, Megan Potterbusch
+#### Laura Wrubel

-Laura and Megan are part of [GW Libraries and Academic Innovation](https://lai.gwu.edu), which has been experimenting several models to meet the demand for coding instruction at GW.
+Laura is part of [GW Libraries and Academic Innovation](https://lai.gwu.edu), which has been experimenting several models to meet the demand for coding instruction at GW.
-They turned Prof. Barba's open curriculum, designed for teaching computational thinking foundations to first-year engineering students, into a three-day “Python Camp” open to everybody.
+They turned Prof. Barba's open curriculum, designed for teaching computational thinking foundations to first-year engineering students, into a three-day [Python Camp](https://libguides.gwu.edu/python-camp) open to everybody.
 Key components of the mini-course are:

 - Using the [Carpentries](https://carpentries.org) pedagogical approach, they emphasize live-coding and formative assessment.
 - Taking advantage of the [Open edX platform’s integration with Jupyter notebooks](https://lorenabarba.com/news/jupyter-based-courses-in-open-edx-authoring-and-grading-with-notebooks/), auto-graded homework assignments, and the library-hosted JupyterHub platform.
 - Learners who complete course requirements receive a certificate of completion.

-**Bios**:
-Megan Potterbusch is a data services librarian at GW.
-She works with faculty and student researchers to access, manage, preserve, and share research data including support for understanding best practices and compliance requirements.
-As a [Carpentries](https://carpentries.org) instructor, she teaches workshops on Python, version control, data cleaning, and research data management.
+**Bio**:
 Laura Wrubel is a software development librarian at GW.
 She supports software applications, is a [Carpentries](https://carpentries.org) instructor, and teaches workshops on Python, git, social media data, and computational topics for students, faculty, and library staff.

 #### Ryan Watkins